envirover/SPLRadioRoom/README.md

 ## Wiring

 SPL RadioRoom uses serial devices to communicate with autopilot and ISBD transceiver.
-The safest bet is to use FTDI USB to serial adapters to connect both autopilot and transceiver to the Raspberry Pi's USB ports.
-Another, less straightforward option is to connect autopilot to the serial Raspberry Pi serial port using GPIO pins as shown on the diagram below.
-Please note that the serial port configuration is different for different Raspberry Pi versions.
+The safest bet is to use USB to TTL UART serial converter to connect both autopilot and transceiver to the Raspberry Pi's USB ports.
+Another, less straightforward option is to connect autopilot to the Raspberry Pi serial port using GPIO pins.

 ![Wiring](https://s3-us-west-2.amazonaws.com/envirover/images/RadioRoomWiring3.jpg)